Iran says it foiled sabotage attempt on Arak reactor

 The virus was discovered in 2010 after it was used to impair a uranium enrichment facility at Iran's Natanz facility.
 It was the first publicly known example of a virus being used to attack industrial machinery.

-Iran has long denied accusations from Israel and Western powers that it has sought to develop the means to produce atomic weapons under cover of a civilian nuclear energy program.
+Iran has long denied accusations from Israel and Western powers that it has sought to develop the means to produce atomic weapons under cover of a civilian nuclear energy programme.

 (Reporting by Michelle Moghtader in Dubai and Fredrik Dahl in Vienna; editing by Sami Aboudi and Mark Heinrich)